 Varanasi Travel Guide

-Apart from its religious significance, Varanasi is also the hub of many traditional industries and is world-famous for its silks, and silk brocades in particular.
-The town does a roaring trade with pilgrims and tourists alike, although, regrettably, this has resulted in Varanasi developing a bit of a reputation for pick-pocketing.
-One of the oldest continuously-inhabited cities in the entire world, there is a real sense of culture about Varanasi.
-The city is home to many poets, musicians, novelists and philosophers and visitors are strongly encouraged to spend some time in the city's tea-houses and local restaurants, where they are guaranteed to be embroiled in some fascinating conversations.
+Varanasi is world-famous for its silks, and silk brocades, and does a roaring trade with pilgrims and tourists alike.
+The city is home to many poets, musicians, novelists and philosophers.
+Visitors are strongly encouraged to spend some time in the city's teahouses and local restaurants, where they are guaranteed to be embroiled in some fascinating conversations.

 Become our Varanasi Travel Expert